lorine93s/Discord-Sniping-bot/Readme.md

     ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.  # Profile